Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Kent State and its opponents have combined to put up more than 64.5 points in three of seven games this season.
+- Kent State's games this season have gone over 66.5 points three of seven times.

-- Ohio has not yet combined with its opponents to score more than 64.5 points in a game this season.
+- Ohio's games have yet to go over 66.5 points this season.

-- The two teams combine to average 48.7 points per game, 15.8 less than the total in this contest.
+- The two teams combine to score 48.7 points per game, 17.8 less than the total in this contest.

-- These two squads surrender a combined 65 points per game, 0.5 more than this contest's over/under.
+- The 65 combined points per game that these two squads have allowed this season are 1.5 fewer than the 66.5 over/under in this contest.

-- The Golden Flashes and their opponents have scored an average of 64.9 points per game in 2021, 0.4 more than Saturday's total.
+- Golden Flashes games have an average total of 64.9 points this season, 1.6 fewer than Saturday's over/under.

 Kent State Stats and Trends

-- Thus far this season Kent State has two wins against the spread.
+- So far this season Kent State has two wins against the spread.

-- This season, the Golden Flashes have two against the spread wins in three games as a favorite of 5.5 points or more.
+- The Golden Flashes have been favored by 5.5 points or more three times this season and have covered the spread in two of them.

 - Kent State's games this year have hit the over on two of seven set point totals (28.6%).

-- When Kent State scores more than 30.7 points, it is 2-1 against the spread and 2-1 overall.
+- When Kent State records more than 30.7 points, it is 2-1 against the spread and 2-1 overall.

 - Kent State is 2-1 against the spread and 2-1 overall when the team piles up over 418.4 yards.